Philip of Milly: Knight Templar

 Philip joined the military order of the Knights Templar in January 1166, passing on to them a significant part of Oultrejordain, including the castle of Ahamant.
 Acting against the decision of the Templars, Philip joined Amalric's invasion of Egypt in 1167.
 The Ibelin family later recalled an event during the siege of Bilbeis, in which Philip saved the life of Hugh of Ibelin, who had broken his leg when his horse fell in a ditch.
 The Templars as a whole refused to support Amalric's invasion, and the king blamed them for the failure of the expedition.
 After the death of their Grand Master Bertrand de Blanchefort in January 1169, Amalric pressured them to elect Philip in his place in August of that year.
 With the election of Philip, Amalric regained Templar support for the invasion of Egypt, although by the end of the year Amalric was forced to retreat.

 For unknown reasons Philip resigned as Grand Master in 1171, and was succeeded by Odo de St Amand.
 Philip accompanied Amalric to Constantinople as ambassador to the Byzantine Empire in order to restore good relations with them after the failure of the Egyptian invasion.
 He probably died on April 3, before reaching Constantinople.

 Family

 Philip's personal life is largely a mystery.
-William of Tyre describes him as one of the "brave men, valiant in arms and trained from their earliest years in the art of war" who accompanied Amalric to Egypt., Sometime after he became lord of Oultrejordain, he made a pilgrimage to the monastery of Saint Catherine's Monastery on Mount Sinai.
+William of Tyre describes him as one of the "brave men, valiant in arms and trained from their earliest years in the art of war" who accompanied Amalric to Egypt.
+Sometime after he became lord of Oultrejordain, he made a pilgrimage to the monastery of Saint Catherine's Monastery on Mount Sinai.
 With his wife Isabella he had a son, Rainier (who predeceased him), and two daughters, Helena and Stephanie.
 Isabella died probably in 1166, which may have led to Philip's decision to take vows as a brother of the Knights Templar.
-His lands were inherited by his elder daughter, Helena, wife of Walter III Brisebarre, lord of Beirut, and after Walter's death, by Stephanie and her husbands.
+His lands were inherited by his elder daughter, Helena, wife of Walter III Brisebarre, lord of Beirut, and then by Stephanie and her husbands.